 "The richness of the essays in Aaron Gilbreath's THIS IS is a fitting tribute to the richness of jazz itself.
 Gilbreath weaves unique insight with a profound understanding of the history of jazz.
-His crisp prose and diverse range make you want to turn the page and run to the record store in equal measure." ─ Roxane Gay, author of Bad Feminist
+His crisp prose and diverse range make you want to turn the page and run to the record store in equal measure." ─ Roxane Gay, author of Hunger and Bad Feminist

 "Aaron Gilbreath's writing about jazz is as friendly and welcoming as any you'll find." ─ Luc Sante, author of Low Life and Kill All Your Darlings